HarishB99/application_of_ai_in_cyber_security/documentation/Installation of Anaconda distribution on Ubuntu 18.04.md

 * Refer to the following website for instructions on how to install the anaconda distribution on Linux OS: http://docs.anaconda.com/anaconda/install/linux/

+## Activating and deactivating conda environment

+* The conda environment is where your Python notebooks and codes are usually executed.
+It contains all the python packages that has been installed onto the computer.

+* To activate it, run the following:

+	* `conda activate`

+* To deactivate it, simply run the following:

+	* `conda deactivate`

+* If your conda environment has been activated, you should be able to see your terminal prompt change, like so:

+	* `(<conda environment name>) user@domain $`

+* For example, the default and main conda environment is named 'base':

+	* `(base) student@localhost $`

+* Note that you will have to activate your conda environment for newer Anaconda Python distributions before proceeding to run the following commands.

 ## Post-Installation of Anaconda distribution of Ubuntu 18.04

 * To avoid strange errors during installation of new python packages using conda, run the following two commands in the terminal: